W2023 - PLBI 401 - Plant Biotechnology | ||||||||||

 1989 – NSERC Postdoctoral Scholarship (academic excellence)

-Research is aimed at understanding the genetics, biochemistry, cellular biology, and molecular physiology of plant specialized metabolism with a focus on benzylisoquinoline alkaloids (e.g. morphine) in opium poppy, cannabinoids (e.g. cannabidiol) in cannabis, and phenylalkylamines (e.g. pseudoephedrine) in ephedra.
-Major foci include biosynthetic and ancilliary gene isolation, pathway elucidation, and mechanisms of metabolic regulation, although interests encompass a wide range of competencies from plant genome analysis to protein structural biology.
+Research is aimed at understanding the genetics, biochemistry, cellular biology, and molecular physiology of plant specialized metabolism with a focus on benzylisoquinoline alkaloids in opium poppy.
+Objectives include biosynthetic and ancillary gene isolation, pathway elucidation, and mechanisms of metabolic regulation, although interests encompass a wide range of competencies from plant genome analysis to protein structural biology.
 The availability of an extensive toolbox of genes and an increasingly accurate set of assembly instructions has created unprecedented metabolic engineering opportunities in plants and microorganisms.
 Yeast strains producing a variety of natural and synthetic high-value plant metabolites are engineered and used for both basic research and commercial applications.